intel/openvino-ai-plugins-gimp/README.md

 #### G. Stable-Diffusion-3.0 w/ Flash SD3
 Please see [Stable Diffusion 3 User Guilde](./Docs/stable-diffusion-v3.md) for details _With Advanced Setting and Power Mode_
+For SD3 Medium Turbo - Select Guidance Scale between 0.0 - 1.0, as anything greater than 1.0 will result in a failure.
+Also, with the Turbo version one can generate valid images in as few as 4 iterations.

+#### H. SDXL
+For SDXL Turbo - Please make sure to Select Guidance Scale between 0.0 - 1.0.
+Also, for number of inference steps use between 2-5 for best result.

 ![](gifs/stable-diffusion2.png)